-Group therapy offers an alternative to one-on-one sessions with a therapist.
+Are you looking for therapy with extra benefits?
+Group therapy is an alternative to one-on-one sessions with a therapist.

-In general, group sessions may consist of up to 10 people led by a trained psychotherapist.
-Group therapy can be used for many different conditions or situations.
+In general, group sessions may consist of up to 15 people.
+They are led by a trained psychotherapist.
+Group therapy can be used for many conditions or situations.

-Although it is natural to feel uneasy when talking about your problems to strangers, the interactive environment may make it easier than you think.
-Psychotherapists are trained to encourage trust, openness, and helpfulness among group members.
+It is natural to feel uneasy when talking about your problems to strangers.
+However, group therapy may be easier than you think.
+Therapists encourage group members to be trusting, open, and helpful.

 Is Group Therapy for You?